material-components/material-components-ios/howto/tutorial/README.md

 # Material Components Development Guide

-Material Components for iOS is a set of components that help iOS app developers build Material Design apps.
+Material Components for iOS is a set of components that help iOS app developers build material design apps.
 These are the same components Google uses to build apps like Google Maps, Calendar, Chrome and many more.

-Individually, the components bring Material Design principles to common UI elements and behaviors, but tailored for iOS.
+Individually, the components bring material design principles to common UI elements and behaviors, but tailored for iOS.
 Our team has taken care to design the APIs to feel natural on iOS.

-Our goal is to make implementing Material Design as easy as possible.
+Our goal is to make implementing material design as easy as possible.
 The components are easy to assemble and be used piecemeal.

 This tutorial will take you through building an example app called Abstractor